timbrigham-oc/training/solution_guides/PluginsResponseFlag1.md

 1. Ensure that the blue agent from the previous flag is running on a remote system and can communicate with the CALDERA server.
+1. Create a test network connection on port 7011 to later terminate with `Incident Responder`.
    1. On your local system, open a shell in a terminal.
-1. Using `netcat`, open a listening TCP socket on port 7011: `nc -l 7011`
+   1. Using `netcat`, open a listening TCP socket on port 7011: `nc -l 7011`.
    1. On the remote system running the blue agent, connect to the netcat listener created in the previous step and leave it running: `nc <IP address> 7011` (insert the correct IP address).
 1. In CALDERA and logged in as the blue user, click on `CAMPAIGNS > operations`.
 1. In the `Operations` window, click the `+ Create Operation` button to open the `Start New Operation` menu.
 1. Enter `Response Training` as the operation name.